Rakdoslover/Project-5-first/README.md

 once payment for X different workout sessions.
 As a site/business owner we can easily access the backend to se orders and contact constumers to book time and place.

+Our business is a B2B based site where the main goal is to sell group sessions to larger parties or businesses.
+Our main goal is to create lasting business relations as this is the case our focus will be on relational selling points like togetherness, group activities, team-building and long lasting health.
+We're going to rely on the good word spreading from our first clients, and the importance of open-for-everyone events outside of the business locals.

 ### **[Live Site](https://project-5-first-a9f5854c68ec.herokuapp.com/)**